-Didn’t think that one was coming, did ya?
+You didn’t think that one was coming, did you?
 Maybe what you eat is contributing to your back pain.
 Everyday Health says that many foods have been shown to either increase or decrease inflammation in the body.
 And inflammation can cause upper back pain.
-Maybe change your diet to help with upper back pain relief!
+You may want to consider changing your diet to help with upper back pain relief!

 Everyday Health also addresses what can help stop inflammation.
 “A mostly plant-based diet that includes such things as flax and chia seeds, is probably your best bet to avoid inflammation.”
 Adequate intake of calcium and vitamin D may help prevent osteoporosis, which can lead to upper back pain.

 No, you don’t need to do the splits to get rid of your upper back pain.
 But you do need to stretch your body to help relieve tension in muscles.
 Your body entire body is connected and nerves, muscles, organs and tendons work together to help it function properly.
 If you are feeling pain in one area of your body, that doesn't mean you have to go to that area to solve the issue.

 Just like stretching your hamstrings for lower back pain relief, you can stretch your shoulders and arms for upper back pain relief.